Characters: Doctor Who Aliens And Monsters

 A bunch of intelligent creatures that evolved during the age of dinosaurs, the Silurians were distantly related to their aquatic relatives, the Sea Devils.
 Both species went into hibernation upon thinking that the moon was about to collide with the earth.
 It didn't; the disaster never happened, but their disappearance cleared the way for humans to take over as the dominant sentient lifeform.
 Eons later, they awake, and fight the upstarts (read:us) for control of Earth.
 It never ends well

 .
-The twenty-first-century series gave the Silurians a very heavy redesign, with only two eyes, a more generally humanoid appearance (their battle armour has a mask that looks closer to the original face), and a multipurpose, venomous tongue
+The 21st century series gave the Silurians a very heavy redesign, with only two eyes, a more generally humanoid appearance (their battle armour has a mask that looks closer to the original face), and a multipurpose, venomous tongue

 .
 This is explained that the Silurians (Unlike other species), showed an important intraspecific variation (vast differentiation between breeds), such as the number of eyes, the formation of their pupils or the color of their skin with a wide range of subspecies (One of which is Sea Devils).

 - The Ark: One of their other survival plans built was a space-faring version, containing a few thousand Silurians and a zoo's worth of dinosaurs.
 Unfortunately, a space pirate boarded the vessel and flushed them all out the airlock.

 - Attack Animal: The Silurians of Wenley Moor used a dinosaur like creature.
 In Warriors of the Deep, they used a Myrka (A genetically modified animal made by the Silurians from an unknown deep-sea creature.)

 - Blue and Orange Morality: Some express the desire to reclaim Earth and exterminate humanity with the justification that they came first and that humans are encroaching on "their" world.
 The Doctor politely points out that it doesn't work that way.